mpv-player/mpv/DOCS/man/en/vo.rst

     Same as ``direct3d_shaders``, but with the options ``disable-textures`` and ``disable-shaders`` forced.

-directx (Windows only)
-    Video output driver that uses the DirectX interface.
-Deprecated, always prefer direct3d* by default.

-    noaccel
-        Turns off hardware acceleration.
-Try this option if you have display problems.

 corevideo (Mac OS X 10.6 and later)
     Mac OS X CoreVideo video output driver.
 Uses the CoreVideo APIs to fill PixelBuffers and generate OpenGL textures from them (useful as a fallback